Responsive Full-Screen Background Image (Simple Example)

 Lorem ipsum dolor sit amet, consectetur adipiscing elit.

-RESPONSIVE BACKGROUND IMAGE
+RESPONSIVE FULLSCREEN BACKGROUND IMAGE

 All right, let us now get into the examples of how to create responsive background images.